All Episodes

 But I don't care about them.

-They're inconsequential of the story.
+They're inconsequential to the story.

-This is going to end up out there on social media, and just like Al Gore was able to convince similar kids that polar bears were dying on three square feet blocks of ice because of global warming.
+And just like Al Gore was able to convince similar kids that polar bears were dying on three square feet blocks of ice because of global warming.

-So is this gonna build?
+So is this going to build?

 And meanwhile, all these Republicans running for office trying to get have no clue what's happening here in the world of social media.

-They've got no clue how how these young people are being approached and how their minds are being shaped and how their political opinions are being formed.
+They've got no clue how these young people are being approached and how their minds are being shaped and how their political opinions are being formed.

-It's just uh this is this is different than walking in there and setting the place on fire.
+It's just this is this is different than walking in there and setting the place on fire.

-This is different than walking in there and pointing fingers and and throwing dead meat at the diners.
+This is different than walking in there and pointing fingers and throwing dead meat at the diners.

 This is walking in and don't eat my pet chickens.

-How dare you?
+No, how dare you?

-Your cat or dog is the why are you eating my chicken?
+My chicken means as much to me as your cat or dog to the why are you eating my chicken?

 And I guarantee everybody in that restaurant felt guilty as hell.